benpollarduk/BP.AdventureFramework/docs/docfx/docs/playable-character.md

 player.UseItem(mallet, trapDoor);
 ```

-A PlayableCharacter cn give an item to a non-playable character.
+A PlayableCharacter can give an item to a non-playable character.

 ```csharp
 var goblin = new NonPlayableCharacter("Goblin", "A vile goblin.");